 My mum used to cook meat stews for my sister and I when we were younger – they throwback found memories of family meals and togetherness.
 This Moroccan chickpea stew is meat free and may make you question its validity as an alternative main dish.
 But if I can sway the meat lover himself Mr Paul Mullen (Dad), who described the stew as “bloody tasty” and “better than what you could get in a restaurant”, then I think you guys are going to enjoy this.

 I really hope you try my Moroccan chickpea stew.
 It’s a great recipe for feeding a crowd, or alternatively the perfect meal to cook on mass to be enjoyed over the week or left in the freezer for when you want something quick and easy.
-Be sure to let me know how it goes by tagging me on IG @georgieeatsuk, or leaving me a comment down below.
+Be sure to let me know how it goes by tagging me on IG @georgieeatsuk, using the #georgieeats, or leaving me a comment down below.
 Have a fab week guys!

 MOROCCAN CHICKPEA STEW